IanNoble-Visium/trucontext-mark/README.md

 - **Robust Filtering:** The graph visualization now guarantees that only edges whose source and target nodes exist in the current node set are rendered, preventing Cytoscape errors during rapid slider movement or animation.
 - **Improved Drag & Animation:** The Timeline View supports smooth, continuous dragging of the time window, with robust handling of mouse events and state.
 Playback speed and transition speed are user-configurable.
 - **Error Handling:** Enhanced error handling and feedback for invalid time ranges, future/past date issues, and Neo4j connectivity problems.
+- **Geo Map Tab:** New tab alongside the graph visualization showing nodes on a Leaflet-powered map.